Cloudflare Is Liable For Pirate Sites and Has No Safe Harbor, Publisher Says - Slashdot

 Re: (Score:2)

 I don't support this move, but there is basis for it.
 First would be, whether to provide safe harbor to Cloudflare as a provider.
 I would argue to do so.
 The second would be the fact that the DMCA does require you to have policies in place to deal with repeat offenders.
-I work for an ISP and have spent a fair bi
+I work for an ISP and have spent a fair bit studying it when I was the one responsible for processing infringement notices.
+I am by no means an expert.
+My understanding is that it emphasizes having a policy in place, but not how you handle them.
+The key is that they have one, and stick to it.
+Finally, in regards to them being a smart system instead of a dumb pipe...
+I don't know enough.
+If Cloudflare is actively monitoring the content of the traffic, it potentially leaves them open as they now knowingly permitted the traffic.

 Re: (Score:2, Interesting)